cahs0505/trading-bot/README.md

 # trading-bot
-Python-based trading bot using the Interative Broker Trader Work Station (TWS) API,
+Python-based multi-threaded trading bot using the Interative Broker Trader Work Station (TWS) API,
 This repo uses an simple statistical arbitrage strategy as an example.

 # Requirement